Pentagon to Bomb WikiLeaks

 In other news, the Crystal Cathedral in Garden Grove, California has quieted down a bit since Robert Schuller stepped down at the bankruptcy.
 Instead of being called The Hour of Power, with its relentless message of optimism, the new radio program will be called The Hour of Hope.
 “The man was at the end of his rope,” declared the Pope, “and he took the money we offered because he’s no dope.”
 The Catholics will take over the facility soon, and will utilize the secret computer server in the basement with the financial histories of the church’s supporters as part of the deal.
 But not before a whistleblower within the Schuller organization downloaded secret dioceses files involving priests and choir boys.
 The files, now erased (also as part of the buyout deal), are currently being uploaded onto Wikileaks.

-Posted on March 13, 2012, in News, Religion and tagged 60 minutes, afghanistan, computer programming, crystal cathedral, julian assange, khan academy, news, stuxnet, sweden, wiki, wikileaks.
+Posted on March 13, 2012, in Politics, Religion and tagged 60 minutes, afghanistan, computer programming, crystal cathedral, julian assange, khan academy, news, stuxnet, sweden, wiki, wikileaks.
 Bookmark the permalink.
 Leave a Comment.